 Guido Vrola - Fotolia

-Consolidation among business intelligence vendors is driven by what's perceived to be the next big things in BI, and that was the case during the run of merger and acquisition deals during the first half of 2019.
+Consolidation among business intelligence vendors is driven by what's perceived to be the next big things in BI, and that was the case during the run of merger and acquisition deals during the half of 2019.

 According to Wayne Eckerson, founder and principal consultant of Eckerson Group, self-service analytics was a key part of what made Looker and Tableau attractive to Google and Salesforce, respectively.
 When the next consolidation wave hits, according to Eckerson, augmented intelligence could be a big driver, as could cloud-based BI tools -- and they will be viewed as the next big things in BI.